sreerajrajindrannair/Local-surrogates-for-qml/README.md

 # Local-surrogates-for-qml

-Repository for generating the plots and tables for the paper: "Local surrogates for quantum machine learning models"
+Repository for generating the figures for the paper: "Local surrogates for quantum machine learning models"

 Authors: Sreeraj Rajindran Nair and Christopher Ferrie